zewish/formred/README.md

 # DEPRECATED
 **This package is no longer maintained.
-In case anyone is interested in supporting this and using it actively in a project, feel free to contact me.**
+In case anyone is actively using this library in a project and interested in supporting it, feel free to contact me.**

 ## FormRed